Freedom Radio: Plot

 Dr Roder and his wife start drifting apart especially when he says the Nazi party is like a cancer.
 She leaves him and goes to stay in Stuttgart.
 Things get worse, with beatings, interrogations and book burning.

 The doctor asks Hans to build a secret radio.
 Hans first suspects a trick.
 The doctor explains he wants to create a "Freedom Station"... both knowing they face death if caught.
-They use a basement under a toy shop and smuggle parts in through toys brought for repair.
+They use a basement under a toy shop and smuggle parts in through toys brought for repair; they grow a network of helpers, including Fenner, an actor friend of Dr. Roder's.